buchanankerswell/kerswell_et_al_rocmlm/README.md

 ***Figure:*** *A pseudosection model for a Primitive Upper Mantle composition (PUM, from Sun & McDonough, 1989) estimated by Perple_X ([Connolly, 2009](https://agupubs.onlinelibrary.wiley.com/doi/abs/10.1029/2009GC002540)) showing density (a), the gradient of density highlighting phase transitions (b), and density depth profiles along a range of hypothetical mantle geotherms (c).
 A total of 128$`^3`$ phase equilibria calculations (128 pseudosections at 128 x 128 PT resolution) were used to train RocMLMs.*

-# Kerswell et al. (2024)
+# Kerswell et al. (2024; under review)

-This work was recently submitted to G3&mdash;stay tuned for updates.
+This work is under review at JGR: Machine Learning and Computation.
 In the meantime, you can find the preprint [here](https://www.researchgate.net/publication/379848116_RocMLMs_Predicting_Rock_Properties_through_Machine_Learning_Models).

 ## Repository

-This repository provides all materials for the manuscript *RocMLMs: Predicting Rock Properties through Machine Learning Models* (Kerswell et al., 2024; submitted to G3).
+This repository provides all materials for the manuscript *RocMLMs: Predicting Rock Properties through Machine Learning Models* (Kerswell et al., 2024; under review).

 This repository includes: